Skip to main content

 Do I still get to keep my Medicaid coverage as long as the PHE continues?

 The continuous coverage rule ended on March 31, 2023.
 So even if the PHE continues, you will need to show you’re still eligible for Medicaid.
-Your state will send you a renewal letter 45 to 30 days before your renewal date to recertify your Medicaid eligibility.
+Your state will send you a renewal letter 30 to 45 days before your renewal date to recertify your Medicaid eligibility.
 Be sure to complete it and return it by the deadline.
 You can learn more about your state’s eligibility requirements on the Medicaid website.

 Other health coverage is available to you